People diagnosed with dementia need friendly faces, familiar surroundings and routines in their lives

 When someone is living with dementia, any change in their surroundings and routine can cause distress.
 To enable their loved one to stay in the comfort of their own homes, rather than seek residential care, many families are resulting to at-home care.

-At Cedars Home Care, we have specialists all over the country who are dedicated to supporting individuals living with dementia, helping them live at home with independence, and we have decades of experience under our belt in this department.
-That is why caretakers and managers who undergo specialist dementia training with us pass with flying colours and get accredited.
+At The Cedars Home Care, we have specialists all over the country who are dedicated to supporting individuals living with dementia, helping them live at home with independence, and we have decades of experience under our belt in this department.
+That is why Care Givers and managers who undergo specialist dementia training with us pass with flying colours and get accredited.

-We are registered, managed and regulated fully by the Care Quality Commission, giving you the peace of mind you need knowing that you are dealing with professionals.
+We are registered, managed and regulated fully by the Care Quality Commission, giving you peace of mind knowing that you are dealing with professionals.